How NWPB Works

-A: If you grow over 10 acres of watermelon, then you are subject to a three cents per hundred weight assessment.
+If you grow over 10 acres of watermelon, then you are subject to a three cents per hundred weight assessment.
 You do not pay that directly to the NWPB if you sell to a first handler.
 The first handler is required to deduct the 3 cents per hundredweight (CWT) from what you invoice them and remit that to the NWPB.
 They are also responsible for remitting an additional three cents per hundredweight (CWT) assessment.
 The first handler adds your three cents with their three cents and remits a total of six cents per hundredweight (CWT) to the NWPB.

-A: The first handler is the person who initially performs the handling function of placing the watermelons in the stream of commerce.
+The first handler is the person who initially performs the handling function of placing the watermelons in the stream of commerce.
 Such person may be a fresh shipper, processor, producer who sells directly to retailers or export markets, or other person who takes title from the producers and moves the watermelons into the stream of commerce.
 A common or contract carrier of watermelons owned by another person is not considered a first handler.

-Please note the term “other” could include a number of different types of businesses.
+Please note the term “other” could include several different types of businesses.
 The Plan gives examples of those who could also be classified as handlers such as a processor, broker, producer who sells directly to retailers or export markets, and cooperative marketing association.
 Those are only examples and are not a comprehensive list of all situations.
 A wholesaler may even be a first handler if he handles watermelon.
 The intention of the law was not to include retailers or wholesale retailers.
 This is referenced in the Plan (Section 1210.601 (5)).

-A: Yes.
+Yes.
 The producer could also be considered a first handler in two instances.
 First, the producer would be subject to reporting directly the NWPB if he/she sells directly to retailers, roadside stands, peddlers, or exports to a company outside the United States.
 Secondly, they would also be considered a first handler if the producer sells directly through a broker who sells to the retailer with the producers’ name on the invoice.
 In both instances, the producer would be required to report both the producer’s and first handler’s assessment for a total of six cents per hundredweight (CWT) assessment.

-A: No, the shipper is because you are not selling direct to the retailer.
-In this instance the shipper is the first handler and neither you nor the processor is the first handler.
+No, the shipper is because you are not selling direct to the retailer.
+In this instance, the shipper is the first handler and neither you nor the processor is the first handler.
 However, if you were to sell to the processor directly, then the processor would be the first handler as defined in the Plan (Section 1210.517 (12).

-A: Yes, and it’s easy.
+Yes, and it’s easy.
 The industry’s Board of Directors and the U.S. Department of Agriculture has authorized the use of “Buyer’s Notice of Assessment Liability” stickers that can be used by producers.
 The producer simply applies the sticker to the invoice they send to the first handler.
 The sticker reminds the first handler of how they need to collect the three cents from the producer through the invoice and add it to their three cents assessment and remit the total of six cents to the NWPB.
 The stickers are available from the NWPB at no charge.

-A: Under the guidance of the NWPB Board of Directors made up of industry members and with the approval and oversight of the U.S. Department of Agriculture, the NWPB utilizes the assessments to run Communications, Marketing and Research programs that are all developed to help encourage the sales and consumption of watermelons.
+Under the guidance of the NWPB Board of Directors made up of industry members and with the approval and oversight of the U.S. Department of Agriculture, the NWPB utilizes the assessments to run Communications, Marketing and Research programs that are all developed to help encourage the sales and consumption of watermelons.
 We encourage industry members to attend the NWPB board meetings or other industry meetings where the NWPB will be presenting their programs.
 It’s a great way to learn about the programs, ask questions and understand how the funds are used to promote watermelons.